ncatlab/nlab-content/pages/6/0/4/4/4406/content.md

 ### Real closure of the real numbers
 {#OfConstructiveReals}

-For any field of [[real numbers]], it is provable that the real numbers are a real closed field in the sense that for all non-negative real numbers there exist a [[real square root]], and for every odd degree polynomial functions on the real numbers, there exist a root of the polynomial function.
-However, the real numbers themselves are not provably a real closed field in the sense that for any odd-degree polynomial function with coefficients in the reals one can construct a specified root in the reals.
+For some fields of [[real numbers]], such as the [[Dedekind real numbers]], it is not provable that the real numbers are a real closed field in the sense that for all non-negative real numbers there exist a [[real square root]], and for every odd degree polynomial functions on the real numbers, there exist a root of the polynomial function.
+[Ruitenburg 1991](#Ruitenburg91) states that

+> if we are able to construct a solution $x$ of an equation $f(x) = 0$ over the (Dedekind) reals using topos intuitionism, then $x$ is locally continuous in the parameters of the equation.
+So, for example, we cannot show the existence of a solution of $X^3 + p X + q = 0$ over the (Dedekind) reals when $(p, q)$ is close to $(0, 0)$, because it would imply the existence of a continuous solution $X(p, q)$ in a neighborhood of $(0, 0)$ [6].

+Hence not all monic polynomial functions over the Dedekind real numbers with odd degree can be shown to satisfy the [[intermediate value theorem]].

+Furthermore, any set of real numbers themselves are not provably a real closed field in the sense that for any odd-degree polynomial function with coefficients in the reals one can construct a specified root in the reals.
 To show that this is the case, we turn to reframing the definitions of a real closed field in terms of surjectivity and having [[right inverses]] of real polynomial functions so that one can show that the equivalence of the definitions is equivalent to a weak form of choice.

 Let $p(z) = \sum_{i \leq n} a_n z^n$ be a polynomial function on the real numbers.
 Every such $p(z)$ can be written as the sum of a constant $a_0$ and a polynomial function $q(z) = \sum_{1 \leq i \leq n} a_n z^n$ with a [[fixed point]] at zero.
 As a result, the statement that there exists a real number $z$ such that $p(z) = 0$ is equivalently the statement that there exists a real number $z$ such that $q(z) = b$, where $b = -a_0$.
 Thus, one can rewrite one of the conditions in the first definition of a real closed field as: